1 dead in overnight crash in New Haven

 The driver of one of the vehicles was pronounced dead at the scene.
 There was no one else in the car with them.

-The driver and a passenger of the other car were both taken to the hospital with what police called serious injuries.
+The driver of the other car was taken to the hospital with what police called serious injuries.

 Alcohol is believed to be a factor in the crash, police said.